shellyasia/www/en/docs/shelly-dimmer-gen3.md

 - Undervoltage protection\*
 - Overcurrent protection

-\* Functionality depends on neutral wire connection.
+\* These protections are active only when used with a neutral wire.

 ## Supported load types